wow2006/wow2006.github.io/posts/clear-opengl-buffer/index.md

 ##### Introduction: <a name="introduction"/>
 > OpenGL® is the most widely adopted 2D and 3D graphics API in the industry, bringing thousands of applications to a wide variety of computer platforms. [source][khronos]

 I can say that `It is cross-platform 3D graphics API`.
-It will help you create application using graphics hardware.
+It will help you create an application using graphics hardware.
-The main idea of computer Graphics is to convert 3D data to 2D data.
+The main idea of computer graphics is to convert 3D data to 2D data.
 I mean Convert 3D models to 2D images.

 We want a window to draw rendered images on.
-We can use native API to create a window ie. Windows API or X11 API or use cross-platform framework.
+We can use native API to create a window ie. Windows API or X11 API or use the cross-platform framework.
 I like SDL2 which is cross-platform API.
 It wraps platform API calls.

-> Simple DirectMedia Layer is a cross-platform development library designed to provide low level access to audio, keyboard, mouse, joystick, and graphics hardware via OpenGL and Direct3D. [source][SDL2]
+> Simple DirectMedia Layer is a cross-platform development library designed to provide low-level access to audio, keyboard, mouse, joystick, and graphics hardware via OpenGL and Direct3D. [source][SDL2]

 #### Create SDL2 window: <a name="window"/>
 SDL2 need to be initialied to use any functions calls.
 So SDL2 is consists of many systems which one we want to initialize?!
-For now we just need to initialize Video system. [source][SDL_Systems]
+For now, we just need to initialize the Video system. [source][SDL_Systems]
 ```cpp
   if(SDL_Init(SDL_INIT_VIDEO) != 0) {
     std::cerr << "Can not initialize SDL2\n";